AKMcB/Paper_1/README.md

 - **correlation_analysis.R**
     - This script calculates the correlation between the WT/KO HSC3 clones, and creates a heatmap showing the correlation values.

-## scRNA
+##### scRNA
 - **processing_script.R**
     - This script process all the samples from the scRNA data and performed quality control.
 - **cd45n_p_processing.R**
     - This script subset the dataset either on cd45n or cd45p cells.
 It performs also annotation of the cells.
 - **epithelial_cell_cd45.R**
     - This subset the annotated data for epithelial cells.
-- **metacells_cd45n.R**
+- **metacells_cd45n_new.R**
     - This script creates metacells of the single cells based on KNN.

-## noroc
-- **lmfit_noroc.R**
+- **venndiagram.R**
-    - This script fits a linear regression model of the NOROC data to calculate differentially expressed proteins.
-Includes GSEA.
+    - Creates a venndiagram comparing genes between TCGA-HNSC, NOROC, and TRIM32 KO model.
-- **heatmap.R**
+- **volcano_filtered_genes.R**
-    - Creates a heatmap from the NOROC data.
+    - Creates a volcano plot based on the LIMMA results and filter the results based on the MYC target genes from the Molecular Signtaures Database
-- **boxplot_heatmap_clusters.R**
-    - This scripts generates boxplots showing the expression of a specific protein in the heatmap clusters generated form the heatmap.R script.
-- **Correlation_one gene to others.R**
-    - This script performs a Pearson correlation of one specfic protein against all the other proteins in the selected dataset.